talkohavy/guides/docs/programming/elasticsearch.md

 ```

 **Description:**

+Running the above command as-is would essentially match all documents and fetch all of them.

 The bool compound is useful when you want to combine a number of leaf queries by using a boolean operation like an `AND` or `OR` or `NOT`.